 This report sets out BTH’s main corporate governance practices which are substantially in line with the principles set out in the Code of Corporate Governance 2012 (the “Code”).

 Singapore Exchange ("SGX") has, on 29 January 2015, issued a disclosure guide ("Disclosure Guide") to assist companies listed on the SGX in preparing meaningful disclosure that complies with the requirements of the Code.
 The Disclosure Guide sets out a list of relevant questions and the SGX has encouraged companies to enclose their answers as part of the Annual Report.
-The Company's responses to the Disclosure Guide can be found on pages 97 to 99 of the Annual Report.
+The Company's responses to the Disclosure Guide can be found on pages 91 to 94 of this Annual Report.

 2 The Group has adopted a set of internal controls and guidelines setting out the financial authorisation and approval limits for borrowings, acquisitions and disposals of investments, operating and capital expenditures.
-Board's approval is required for transactions where the value of these transactions exceed the approval limits.
-In addition, matters such as inter alia, the issue of shares, dividend distributions and other returns to shareholders, the Group's strategies and objectives, annual budget, and the announcement of quarterly and full year results also require the Board's approval.
+The Board’s approval is required for transactions where the value of these transactions exceeds the approval limits.
+In addition, matters such as, inter alia, the issue of shares, dividend distributions and other returns to shareholders, the Group’s strategies and objectives, annual budget, and the announcement of quarterly and full‐year results also require the Board’s approval.

 3 Two Board Committees, namely the Audit and Risk Committee (“ARC”) and the Nominating and Remuneration Committee (“NRC”), have been constituted with defined Charters to assist the Board in the execution of its responsibilities.
 These Charters are reviewed on a regular basis to ensure their continued relevance.
 The members of both the ARC and NRC are all Independent Directors.